szczyglis-dev/py-gpt/README.md

 Model used for querying Llama-index, default: gpt-3.5-turbo

-- `Index name` *idx*
+- `Indexes IDs` *idx*

-Index to use, default: base, support for multiple indexes coming soon
+Indexes to use, default: base, if you want to use multiple indexes at once then separate them by comma.

 # Creating Your Own Plugins